aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-slide/slide-layout/_index.md

 Presentation presentation = new Presentation("presentation.ppt");
 try {
     IMasterSlideHeaderFooterManager headerFooterManager = presentation.getMasters().get_Item(0).getHeaderFooterManager();
-    headerFooterManager.setFooterAndChildFootersVisibility(true); // Method SetFooterAndChildFootersVisibility is used to set the master slide and all child footer placeholders to visible headerFooterManager.setSlideNumberAndChildSlideNumbersVisibility(true); // Method SetSlideNumberAndChildSlideNumbersVisibility is used to set the master slide and all child page number placeholders to visible headerFooterManager.setDateTimeAndChildDateTimesVisibility(true); // Method SetDateTimeAndChildDateTimesVisibility is used to set a master slide and all child date-time placeholders to visible
+    headerFooterManager.setFooterAndChildFootersVisibility(true); // Method setFooterAndChildFootersVisibility is used to set the master slide and all child footer placeholders to visible headerFooterManager.setSlideNumberAndChildSlideNumbersVisibility(true); // Method setSlideNumberAndChildSlideNumbersVisibility is used to set the master slide and all child page number placeholders to visible headerFooterManager.setDateTimeAndChildDateTimesVisibility(true); // Method setDateTimeAndChildDateTimesVisibility is used to set a master slide and all child date-time placeholders to visible

-    headerFooterManager.setFooterAndChildFootersText("Footer text"); // Method SetFooterAndChildFootersText is used to set texts for the master slide and all child footer placeholders headerFooterManager.setDateTimeAndChildDateTimesText("Date and time text"); // Method SetDateTimeAndChildDateTimesText is used for set text for the master slide and all child date-time placeholders
+    headerFooterManager.setFooterAndChildFootersText("Footer text"); // Method setFooterAndChildFootersText is used to set texts for the master slide and all child footer placeholders headerFooterManager.setDateTimeAndChildDateTimesText("Date and time text"); // Method setDateTimeAndChildDateTimesText is used for set text for the master slide and all child date-time placeholders
 } finally {
     presentation.dispose();
 }